edaucohe/personal_website/README.md

 ### V2 Proposal <a class="anchor" id="proposition"></a>

-This new version contains four main sections:
+This new version contains five main sections:
 - Story (About me)
 - Portfolio (GitHub repositories)
 - Read (what I have read)